muhammedhashimcp/Olx-React-Clone/README.md

 - [License](#license)

 ## Introduction
-  Olx clone using reacthis application users can add and, edit and delete their notes.
+  Olx clone using react this application users can add and, edit and delete their notes.

 ## Run